 Circadiance’s organization is comprised of individuals that each brings a unique set of skills and life experiences to the team… We find strength in our diversity.
 Our leadership team is no different, as the following biographies will illustrate:

-David Groll, Founder and CEO, has developed, manufactured and sold medical devices for over 30 years.
+David Groll, the founder and CEO, has developed, manufactured and sold medical devices for over 30 years.
 Before starting Circadiance, David held senior management positions in several other medical device companies.
-David was founder and CEO of Vincent Medical, a company that performs contract manufacturing of medical devices in China, which he then sold in 2002.
+David was the founder and CEO of Vincent Medical, a company that performs contract manufacturing of medical devices in China, which he then sold in 2002.
 From 1986 to 1997 David worked for Respironics, where he ran the Patient Interface Group and was responsible for the development of the Respironics PAP masks.
-He completed his career there as General Manager of Respironics Hong Kong Ltd, where he was responsible for running the Asian factories that manufactures the Respironics masks.
+He completed his career there as General Manager of Respironics Hong Kong Ltd, where he was responsible for running the Asian factories that manufacture the Respironics masks.
 Mr. Groll holds a Bachelor of Science Degree in Biomedical Engineering from the University of Texas at Austin and a Master’s Degree in Manufacturing Systems Engineering from the University of Pittsburgh.

-Greg Ulery, controller, has more than 25 years of experience in applying accounting best practices to manufacturing companies.
+Greg Ulery, the controller, has more than 25 years of experience in applying accounting best practices to manufacturing companies.
 He joined the Circadiance senior management team in early 2010.
-He worked from 2000 to 2009 for the North American branch of Swedish multinational Hoganas AB as accounting manager until his promotion in 2005 to national credit manager.
-Hoganas acquired FirstMiss Steel, Greg’s previous employer, where he had worked as accounting manager since 1995.
+He worked from 2000 to 2009 for the North American branch of Swedish multinational Hoganas AB as an accounting manager until his promotion in 2005 to the national credit manager.
+Hoganas acquired FirstMiss Steel, Greg’s previous employer, where he had worked as an accounting manager since 1995.
 He also worked for 10 years as the accounting manager and regional credit manager for a small foam manufacturer.
 Greg holds a B.S. in accounting from Saint Vincent College.

 Board of Directors